brainsatplay/docs/old/docs/guides/getting-started/your-first-app.md

 This snippet uses a regular (as opposed to [arrow](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)) function and the `this` keyword to access a user-specified configuration and options object.
 These are then merged with the default objects.

-`config` can be a function to allow for proper linking of game assets using the `this.options.baseURL` value.

-##### Accessing a `graphscript` Node
-Importantly, this snippet also uses the `node` keyword to request the active `graphscript` node for use in the function.
-In this way, the `parentNode` of the current node's graph is assigned as the `parent` in the Phaser configuration object.
-This allows the game itself to be placed inside the instance's representation on the webpage.
+The `parent` of the Phaser configuration object is also set to the parentNode of the current instance.
+This allows the game to be placed inside the HTMLElement assigned to the instance on the webpage.

 ### game
 #### Full Code